akumria/puppet-postgresql/README.md

 Create a user
 -------------

+You must [enable pluginsync](http://docs.puppetlabs.com/guides/plugins_in_modules.html#enabling-pluginsync) on your server and client to use these custom types.

 This creates a role in the database cluster, by default the user is able to login and will inherit the permissions of any groups it is a member of.